bids-standard/bids-specification/src/02-common-principles.md

 distinguish partial results from the raw data and share the latter.
 You can read more about organizing derivatives [here](05-derivatives/01-introduction.md).

-Similar rules apply to source data which is defined as data before harmonization and/or file format conversion (for example E-Prime event logs or DICOM files).
+Similar rules apply to source data, which is defined as data before harmonization, reconstruction, and/or file format conversion (for example E-Prime event logs or DICOM files).
 This specification currently does not go into details of recommending a particular naming scheme for including different types of source data (raw event logs, parameter files, etc. before conversion to BIDS).